MiSTer-devel/PC88_MiSTer/readme.md

 ## Known Issues
 - Timing issues
 - Gamma correction doesn't seem to change anything (?)
-- Some floppy formats are not implemented (like for Xak Series, ...)
-- Some games have severe graphical issues (Like Fangs, Snatcher during the intro, ...)

 ## TODO
 - Update T80 cpu
 - Add choice Sound YM2203 or YM2603 on the OSD
 - Add Audio Mix
-- Add Mouse support required for some games
 - Add support of multi-resolution
 - Add support of tapes
 - Add support of other models like PC8801MC